OMR-Research/tf-end-to-end/README.md

 TensorFlow code to perform end-to-end Optical Music Recognition on monophonic scores through Convolutional Recurrent Neural Networks and CTC-based training.

-*Note:* to clone the repository with the pre-trained models you need to use Git LFS (https://git-lfs.github.com/).

 ## Citation

 This repository was used for the experiments reported in the paper: